Factory Inventory Management: Common Issues and Their Practical Solutions

 Introduction

-In this article, we’ll explore the most common factory inventory management problems and outline practical solutions that help manufacturers reduce waste, lower costs, and improve supply chain resilience.
+In this article, we’ll explore the most common factory inventory management problems and the practical steps manufacturers use to reduce waste, control inventory costs, and improve MRO availability.

 Why Factory Inventory Management Matters

-Managing inventory well is essential, and the benefits can be seen in three key areas:
+Strong factory inventory management protects working capital, production reliability, and asset value.
+The benefits can be seen in three key areas:

-• Cost Control and Cash Flow – Poor management ties up cash in surplus stock, blocking capital that could be used for operations or growth.
+Poor inventory control ties up cash in surplus stock, limiting capital available for maintenance, production planning, or growth.
 Holding excess inventory also increases storage, insurance, and depreciation costs.
+Better inventory control helps manufacturers lower operational costs and optimize stock levels based on real production needs.

 Common Issues in Factory Inventory Management and Their Practical Solutions